• Mobile Data Collection Using CSPro

 We can use a map variable to display a map that has a marker at the GPS location that we captured:

-Map have many other functions that let you customize the map, the markers, add buttons and run logic functions when markers are tapped.
-You can also use offline base maps for situations where you do not have an internet connection.
+Variables of type Map have many other functions that let you customize the map, the markers, add buttons and run logic functions when markers are tapped.
+You can also use offline base maps for situations where you do not have an Internet connection.
 See the help for maps for details.
-Note that map functions are only supported on Android.

 If you have latitude and longitude variables in your data dictionary for each household you can configure the case listing screen to display the households on a map on Android.
 To do this, open the Mapping Options dialog from the Options menu in CSPro designer.
 Check the box "Show the case listing on a map" and choose the latitude and longitude variables from your dictionary.
 When you run the application on Android, the case listing screen will show a map with a marker for each household.
 Tapping on a marker launches data entry for that household.